Stellar triples with chemically homogeneously evolving inner binaries: Results of population synthesis simulations

 \subsection{Examples for the evolution of a few selected systems}

 In the following, we present the evolution of a few selected systems from some of the channels introduced in section \ref{sec:mainres}.
 In all of these example systems, the initial parameters of the inner binary are the same: $M_{\rm 1,ZAMS} = M_{\rm 2,ZAMS} = 70\,M_{\odot}$, $a_{\rm in, ZAMS} = 22.4\,R_{\odot}$.
-These have been specifically chosen such that this system would form a GW source via the binary CHE channel within the Hubble time, if it was an isolated binary (i.e. in about 8.9 $\rm Gyrs$).
+These have been specifically chosen such that this system would form a GW source via the binary CHE channel within the Hubble time, if it was an isolated binary (i.e. in about 8.9 $\rm Gyr$).
 The inner binary is tidally locked and therefore $e_{\rm in, ZAMS} = 0$.
-The stars of the inner binary are in contact from ZAMS and equalise in mass soon after ZAMS.
+The stars of the inner binary are in contact from ZAMS.
 The initial mutual inclination is $\rm{i}_{\rm ZAMS} = 90^{\circ}$ in all systems discussed below, which allows for ZLK oscillations to develop, unless they are suppressed by short range forces \citep[see e.g.][]{Liu2015}.

 In order to understand the evolutionary paths of CHE triples introduced below, we first show which configurations of CHE triples lead to efficient ZLK oscillations (see Fig. \ref{fig:3bd_pm}).
 We evolve the previously introduced CHE inner binary as an isolated system, and take four snapshots during different evolutionary stages (ZAMS, end of MS, at the onset of core collapse, and at the formation of an inner BH-BH binary).
 For each snapshot, we show a range of possible tertiary companions to this inner binary with different tertiary masses ($M_{\rm out}$) and outer semi major axes ($a_{\rm out}$) and identify those regions, where three-body dynamics are relevant.